 Exceeding the recommended dose of 1500 IU of Vitamin E per day can cause bleeding problems, Vitamin K deficiency, and increase the risk of cardiovascular disease and diabetes.
 Never exceed the recommended dose, and if you think you’re experiencing any adverse side effects - consult a doctor immediately.

-Vitamin E and Vitamin E oil are not a cure-all for acne, so you shouldn’t expect miracles.
+Vitamin E and Vitamin E oil are not a fast cure-all for acne, so you shouldn’t expect miracles.
 However, Vitamin E and Vitamin E oil have been shown to have extremely beneficial results in repairing skin damage and alleviating some skin conditions.
 When dealing with acne, Vitamin E oil should be avoided by people with oily skin, while people with dry skin will probably find it very useful and soothing.
 If you’re not sure of your skin type, or whether Vitamin E or Vitamin E oil will be appropriate for your skin, consult a dermatologist.